Project 1882

 Hens and roosters

-Millions of hens are still kept in cages in Sweden and the EU.
+Millions of hens are still kept in cages in the EU.
 The cages are so cramped that the hens can't even puff up their feathers.
-Project 1882 has been actively working for many years to improve the situation for hens, and together with our members, we have managed to make caged eggs a thing of the past in all food chains.
+Project 1882 has been actively working for many years to improve the situation for hens, and together with our members, we have managed to make eggs from cages a thing of the past in all food chains.

 This is what Project 1882 is doing for hens and roosters: